Hydrodynamics from Grad's equations: What can we learn from exact solutions?: Exact summation of the Chapman--Enskog expansion

 The characteristic equation of the original Grad equations (\ref{Grad101}) reads:

-The two complex-conjugated roots of this equation correspond to the hydrodynamic modes, while the non-hydrodynamic real mode, $\omega_{nh}(k)$, and $\omega_{nh}(0)=-1$, and $\omega_{nh}\rightarrow -0.5$, as $|k|\rightarrow\infty$.
+The two complex-conjugate roots of this equation correspond to the hydrodynamic modes, while for the non-hydrodynamic real mode, $\omega_{nh}(k)$, $\omega_{nh}(0)=-1$, and $\omega_{nh}\rightarrow -0.5$ as $|k|\rightarrow\infty$.
 Recall that the non-hydrodynamic modes of the Grad equations are characterized by the common property that for them $\omega(0)\ne 0$.
-These modes are irrelevant to the Chapman-Enskog method.
-As the final comment here, the expression (\ref{limit101}) demonstrates a tendency of the exact attenuation rate, ${\rm Re}\ \omega_{\pm}$, to a finite value, $-\frac{2}{9}\approx-0.22$, as $|k|\rightarrow\infty$.
-This asymptotics is in a complete agreement with the data for the hydrodynamic branch of the spectrum (\ref{dispersiongrad101}) of the original Grad equations (\ref{Grad101}).
-The attenuation rates (real parts of the dispersion relations $\omega_{\pm}$ for the Burnett (\ref{dispersionburnett101}), the super-Burnett (\ref{dispersionsburnett101}), the exact Chapman-Enskog solution (\ref{frequency101}), are compared to each other in Fig.\ \ref{Fig2}.
-In this figure, we also represent the attenuation rates of the hydrodynamic and of the non-hydrodynamic mode of the Grad equations (\ref{dispersiongrad101}).
-The results of this section lead to the following discussion:
+These modes are irrelevant to the Chapman--Enskog method.
+As the final comment here, (\ref{limit101}) demonstrates that the exact attenuation rate, ${\rm Re} ( \omega_{\pm})$, tends to a finite value, $-\frac{2}{9}\approx-0.22$ as $|k|\rightarrow\infty$.
+This asymptotic behavior is in a complete agreement with the data for the hydrodynamic branch of the spectrum (\ref{dispersiongrad101}) of the original Grad equations (\ref{Grad101}).
+The attenuation rates (real parts of the dispersion relations $\omega_{\pm}$ for the Burnett (\ref{dispersionburnett101}), the super-Burnett (\ref{dispersionsburnett101}), the exact Chapman--Enskog solution (\ref{frequency101}), are compared to each other in Fig.~\ref{AnnPhysFig2}.
+In this figure, we also represent the attenuation rates of the hydrodynamic and non-hydrodynamic mode of the Grad equations (\ref{dispersiongrad101}).
+The results of this section lead to the following conclusion:

-(i) The example considered above gives an opportunity to treat the problem of a {\it summation} of the Chapman-Enskog expansion.
-The exact dispersion relation (\ref{frequency101}) of the Chapman-Enskog procedure is demonstrated to be stable for all wave lengths, while the Bobylev instability is present on the level of the super-Burnett approximation.
-Moreover, it can be demonstrated that the function $X$ (the real root of the equation (\ref{factor101})) is a real-valued analytic function of the variable $k $.
+(i) The proposed approach provides a way to deal with the problem of {\it summation} of the Chapman--Enskog expansion.
+The exact dispersion relation (\ref{frequency101}) of the Chapman--Enskog procedure is demonstrated to be stable for all wave lengths, while the Bobylev instability is present on the level of the super-Burnett approximation.
+Moreover, it can be demonstrated that the function $X$ (the real root of (\ref{factor101})) is a real-valued analytic function of $k$.
 Thus, the treatment of the formal expansions performed above is justified.